Integrating Fourier Neural Operator with Diffusion Model for Autoregressive Predictions of Three-dimensional Turbulence: Numerical Results

 We present the computational costs for the two data-driven models along with the DSM in Tab.~\ref{tab:cost}, including the number of parameters, corresponding GPU memory occupation and the inference time cost of 50 prediction steps (i.e. 10000 DNS advance steps) for forced HIT, 10 prediction steps (i.e. 1000 DNS advance steps) for decaying HIT, 50 prediction steps (i.e. 10000 DNS advance steps) for turbulent channel flow at both $Re_{\tau}\approx395$ and $Re_{\tau}\approx590$.
 All data-driven models are trained and tested on a NVIDIA A800 80G PCIe GPU (exclusively occupies the entire GPU with no other tasks running concurrently), while the CPU used for loading model parameters and data is Hygon(R) C86 7375 CPU @2.00 GHz.
 The LES simulations are implemented on a computing cluster, where the type of CPU is Intel(R) Xeon(R) Gold 6148 with 64 cores each @2.40 GHz.
 Depending on the grid resolution, we employ different numbers of cores for DSM calculations on the computing cluster.
 For details, please refer to the information in the first column of Tab.~\ref{tab:cost}.

 In terms of model parameter counts for these test cases, DiAFNO has fewer parameters than EDM.
 However, EDM uses less GPU memory than DiAFNO, though both models exhibit very low GPU memory occupation.
 For the computational efficiency in term of inference time cost, DiAFNO and EDM performed similarly in the two HIT cases.
 In the two turbulent channel flow cases, EDM is significantly slower than DiAFNO.
-However, both data-driven models are faster than DSM in all test cases.
+Since a direct comparison between traditional numerical methods and machine learning models is not fair, the inference time cost we provide only demonstrates that DiAFNO is more efficient than EDM and that the well-trained machine learning models offer efficiency advantages.